ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/03-Depth.md

-# Query Depth
+# Execution Depth

-When we look at securing our GraphQL endpoint for production another tool for doing this is to make sure that we limit the query depth.
+When we look at securing our GraphQL endpoint for production, another tool for doing this is to make sure that we limit the execution depth.

-A potential attacker could craft very deep queries to create large responses and also cause many downstream requests by doing so.
-For instance in our example we have the two entities `Asset` and `AssetPrice` referencing each other.
+A potential attacker could craft very deep requests to create large responses and cause many downstream requests.
+For instance, in our example, we have the two entities `Asset` and `AssetPrice` referencing each other.

-We could easily craft a large query by just drilling into this connection for ever.
+A user with malicious intent could easily craft a large request by just drilling into this connection forever.
+If poorly written, it could cause database requests for each connection.

 For this exercise head over to `workshops/crypto/backend/playground/example8b`.